Jay0505/Assignment/README.md

 You can also configure csv_eval.py script to save the precision-recall curve on disk.

 ## creating csv annotations
 retinanet_ann.py is the code to generate csv annotation files in the format described below.
-The arguments required are actual coco annotations path and generates the required csv annotations files.
+The arguments required are actual coco annotations path, train images directory path and validation images directory path.
+The file generates the required csv annotations files.

+I divided total images in the dataset into two sets, train and validation and moved those images into their respective directories before generating csv annotation files.

 ## Visualization